Mission

-A forum bringing together users and producers of ground-, satellite-, airborne- and underwater-based remote sensing resources to facilitate the usage, sharing, and calibration & validation in Arctic observation.
+A forum bringing together users and producers of ground-, satellite-, airborne- and underwater-based remote sensing resources to facilitate the usage, sharing, and calibration & validation of Arctic observations.

 The RSWG directive is to

-- Assess the status of the SIOS community’s satellite data requirements for Svalbard and the Arctic Ocean, and keep track of any relevant developments within the ESA-EC Copernicus programme;
+- Assess the status of the SIOS community’s satellite data and information requirements for Svalbard and the Arctic Ocean, and keep track of any relevant developments within the European Union's Copernicus programme and ESA activities;

 - Assess the SIOS community’s needs for producing specific remotely-sensed data sets and decide which SIOS partners will be generating these data products;